department-of-veterans-affairs/vagov-content/pages/disability/eligibility.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You may be able to get disability compensation if you have a current illness or injury (known as a condition) that affects your body or mind and you meet at least one of the requirements listed below.
+You may be able to get VA disability benefits or compensation if you have a current illness or injury (known as a condition) that affects your body or mind and you meet at least one of the requirements listed below.

 <b>Both of these must be true.
 You:</b>
 - Served on active duty, active duty for training, or inactive duty training, <b>and</b>